 ORDERING DOCUMENT may specify a number of “Contracted Students,” which is the number of students for whom LEA has purchased SERVICES as of the date of ORDERING DOCUMENT.
 LEA and CONTRACTOR agree that, upon request by any authorized representative of LEA (“LEA AUTHORIZED INDIVIDUAL”) to serve more students than the number of Contracted Students or to provide additional SERVICES, the terms of ORDERING DOCUMENT will apply, without the need for the Parties to enter into an additional ORDERING DOCUMENT.
 A request may be made orally, in writing, or by providing CONTRACTOR with a student’s Individual Education Plan (“IEP”) and/or ISA.
 Regardless of the manner in which the request is made, LEA shall submit to CONTRACTOR the student’s IEP and ISA.

 4.1 Fees and Payment.
 The Rate(s) set forth in the Master Contract shall apply to this AGREEMENT, and shall not bind CONTRACTOR with regard to any other Master Contract or AGREEMENT with LEA or any other local educational agency, whether or not such local educational agency is a member of the same SELPA as LEA.
 LEA agrees to pay CONTRACTOR the applicable Rate for the duration of time spent providing SERVICES, including associated indirect services, specified in the LEA students’ IEPs and ISAs.
-CONTRACTOR may charge LEA for the provision of progress reports, report cards, assessments or interviews.
+CONTRACTOR may charge LEA for the provision of progress reports, report card p-5 bg-lightest mb-3s, assessments or interviews.

 4.2 Setup Fees.
 Setup fees set forth in the ORDERING DOCUMENT will be billed in the first invoice of the Term set forth in the ORDERING DOCUMENT (“INITIAL TERM”) and any renewal term provided in Section 15 of this Supplement (“RENEWAL TERM”) (each hereinafter referred to as a “TERM”) on a per student, per SERVICE basis for the number of “Contracted Students” corresponding to a particular SERVICE.
 If the number of students receiving a SERVICE exceeds the number of Contracted Students corresponding to that SERVICE, Setup fees will be billed on a monthly basis for the number of students in excess of the greater of (i) the number of Contracted Students or (b) the number of students for whom Setup fees have already been paid during the TERM.